Katie Leung

-Leung has an interest in the arts, having studied painting and design at the University of the Arts London, and she holds degrees in photography from Edinburgh College of Art and theatre from the Royal Conservatoire of Scotland.

 Early life

-Leung was born on 8 August 1987 in Dundee, to Peter Leung, a Hong Kong-born businessman and restaurateur who opened a company in Glasgow, and Kar Wai Li, a banker.
+Leung was born in Dundee to Peter Leung, a Hong-Kong-born businessman and restaurateur who opened a company in Glasgow, and Kar Wai Li, a banker.
 Her parents divorced when she was three, and she continued living in Scotland with her father, stepmother, and siblings after her mother moved back to Hong Kong.
-Her father's occupation led to Leung growing up in multiple cities, including Ayr, Hamilton, and Motherwell.
-She attended secondary school at Hamilton College.
+Her father's occupation led to Leung growing up in several towns, including Ayr, Hamilton and Motherwell.
+She attended Hamilton College.